PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.moxymonitor.com/product/ant-to-serial-converter/

-The Manual with the example code is specially designed for MATLAB:
+The Manual with the example code is written for MATLAB:

 https://cdn2.hubspot.net/hubfs/188620/docs/Serial%20Format.pdf